 For example, trailers, because they are not self-driving, don’t count on your list of vehicles.
 But if you own 5 or more of these self-driving vehicles, you are able to classify your trailers as fleet vehicles.

-This is why it’s essential to contact the right insurance provider to find out what your vehicles are entitled to.
-You need to know what policies your vehicles could be entitled to before you decide what is best for your business.
+This is why it’s essential to contact the right insurance provider to know what your vehicles need.
+Knowing what policies your vehicles could be entitled to before you decide what is best for your business.